 Affiliate commission rate.
 You can choose to pay a percentage of your selling price or a fixed amount.
 If your product is subscription-based, you can set a higher percentage for the first payment and a lower one for all subsequent ones.

 Your affiliates get a concise set of analytics, and there is a section for you to provide marketing assets for them.
-ThriveCart does not handle the payment of affiliates, so it’s something you’ll need to organize yourself.
+ThriveCart support does not handle the payment of affiliates, but you can have Paypal help with that.

 SamCart’s affiliate management feels a bit more well-thought-out.

 Cookie Duration.
-Set the cookie from between 30-999 days, and choose between first and last affiliate cookie attribution, too.
+Set the cookie from between 30-999 days, and choose between the first and last affiliate cookie attribution.

 Affiliate Commission.
 You can choose between a percentage commission and a flat fee commission.
-SamCart can also handle recurring commissions if you sell subscription products too.
+SamCart can also handle recurring commissions if you sell subscription products.

 SamCart, like ThriveCart, doesn’t handle affiliate payments, but you can export a MassPay CSV for uploading into PayPal for easy affiliate payment management.

-Although both SamCart and ThriveCart offer good affiliate center platforms, ThriveCart offers tracking IDs, making them win here.
+Although both SamCart and ThriveCart offer good affiliate center platforms, ThriveCart offers tracking IDs, making them win here due to link tracking.

 Both shopping cart software makes it easy to set up and run your own affiliate program, but ThriveCart has more polish and better affiliate center management features for both vendors and affiliates.